-Bank.
-The associated grant based Technical Assistance (TA) Facility is being financed by
+Main other current investors are the EU, Austrian Development Bank, KfW and Deutsche Bank.
+The associated grant based Technical Assistance (TA) Facility is being financed by the German Ministry for Development Cooperation and Economic Development (BMZ)

 The Africa Agriculture and Trade Investment Fund (AATIF) is an innovative public-private partnership dedicated to realising the potential of Africa's agricultural production, manufacturing, service provision and trade for the benefit of the poor.
 AATIF investments foster agricultural value chain enhancement and is complemented through a TA Facility that provides grant funding for projects to strengthen the developmental aspects of individual investments.
 This TA Facility is managed by the CFC under a service agreement.